-In legal terminology, the term "copyright" is used to describe the rights of creators over their literary and artistic works.
-Works that lend themselves to copyright protection range from books, music, painting, sculpture and films to computer programs, databases, commercials, maps and technical drawings.
+Rights granted to the creator/s over their original literary and artistic works.
+Works that lend themselves to copyright protection extend to books, music, paintings, sculptures, films, computer programs, databases, commercials, maps and technical drawings.

 What can be protected by copyright?

-The legislation does not usually contain an exhaustive list of works covered by copyright.
-However, in general terms, among the works usually protected by copyright worldwide are the following:
+The legislation does not usually contain an exhaustive list of works covered by copyright; however, the works usually protected by copyright worldwide are the following:

 - Literary works such as novels, poems, scenic representations, reference works, journalistic articles;